erinleeny/api-fall/README.md

 # nha-erinlee
-this is for the new repostiory for the new semester.
+for the new semester(APIs) for nanohacker academy.